awongCM/star-wars-hall-of-fame-react/README.md

 ### Features
 1. You can upvote/downvote your favourite Star Wars character.
 2. You can write or add comments to your favourite Star Wars character as you click on their profile link.
-You can clear up your browser's cookies session to reset their comment fields if you want like, as there's backend implementation to store them.
+You can clear up your browser's cookies session to reset their comment fields if you want like, as there's a backend implementation to store them.

 ### Instructions to build and deploy